Donating a property – how does it work and what to prepare for?

 We will be happy to help you with the donation of the property

-The gifting of real estate is an event that requires close attention from both parties, i.e. the donor and the donee.
+The donation of real estate is an event that requires increased attention from both parties, i.e. the donor and the donee.
 That is why we will be happy to help you with everything.
 We will answer all your questions and help you with setting the rules and drafting the contract itself.
 With us, you do not risk any future complications that an incorrectly drafted contract could bring.

 Summary